Jelly-RDF/cli/README.md

 $ ./jelly-cli rdf validate input.jelly
 ```

-You can also check whether the Jelly file has been encoded using specific stream options or is equivalent to another RDF file.
+You can also check whether the Jelly file has been encoded using specific stream options or is equivalent to another RDF file, with the use of additional options to this command.

 ### General tips